Have you ever considered taking your quest to adopt a baby into your own hands through independent adoption? Now may be the time to do it.

 Social Media Networks

 Chances are, you’re already on one of them, be it Facebook, Instagram, Twitter or Pinterest.
 Social networks are a great, free way to get the word out to people across the country about your hopes to adopt.
-They also a great way to become part of a larger community.
+They’re also a great way to become part of a larger community.

 This is another way to tell your story.
 Thanks to drag-and-drop website services like WordPress and Wix, creating your own parent profile website has never been easier or cheaper.
-Building a site is a bit more complicated that creating and maintaining a social media presence.
+Building a site is a bit more complicated than creating and maintaining a social media presence.
 But it gives you more control and a better opportunity to share your story and photos.

 Blogging has fallen out of favor with the rise of social media, but it’s still an effective way to get your message out.
 Like personal adoption profile websites, they offer expectant parents a glimpse into your life.
-Sharing your story in a blog can also help you process your thoughts and feelings and put you in touch with a larger audience, which in turn could connect you to expectant parents considering adoption.
+Sharing your story in a blog can also help you process your thoughts and feelings as well as put you in touch with a larger audience, which in turn could connect you to expectant parents considering adoption.